 If you get into a mess with your preferences and settings, you might want to consider resetting REAPER settings to their factory defaults.
 Windows users should click the Start button, then scroll thru the list to find REAPER (or REAPER64), then choose REAPER (reset configuration to factory defaults).
 Before doing this, however, it might be advisable to export your current configuration settings, in case you later change your mind.

-An alternative might be first to try REAPER (create new project) in case your problems lie with something in the project that you last used.
+However, consider trying REAPER (create new project) in case your problems lie with something in the project that you last used.